 Poodle and Blonde offered sample packs of fabric offcuts in exchange for donations to help NHS charities.
 The fabrics were hugely popular and sold out very quickly.

-Luks Linen sell beautiful hand loomed Turkish cotton towels and blankets.
-Ethically made and hand loomed by master weavers in family ateliers.
+Luks Linen sells beautiful hand-loomed Turkish cotton towels and blankets.
+Ethically made and hand-loomed by master weavers in family ateliers.
 Every Wednesday they’re sending a free blanket to an NHS worker.
 You can nominate someone you know to win a blanket by tagging the #blankethugs post on @lukslinen on instagram from Saturdays.

 View this post on Instagram

-Back in the UK Homesense, one of our favourite places to find discount designer homewares closes it’s doors temporarily.
-But did you know that on closing all products from the food departments from each store were taken to local foodbanks in the community.
+Back in the UK Homesense, one of our favorite places to find discount designer homewares closes its doors temporarily.
+But did you know that on closing all products from the food departments from each store were taken to local food banks in the community?
 The brand also donated vouchers for the Red Cross to buy clothing and essential items for those in isolation who are in need.